-Luckily, this article is built to help you do exactly that by introducing you to the names of different family members in Spanish, and even teaching you a few handy phrases to use.
+This article is built to help you learn the the names of different family members in Spanish, and even teach you a few handy phrases to use in your conversational Spanish.

 Different Family Members in Spanish

 The different members of the family are divided up into four categories:

 Immediate Family in Spanish

 Immediate family or first-degree relatives.
 This category is reserved for the smallest family unit, which includes: parents, siblings, spouses, and children.
 Below you will find some terms that are very important to know.

 Or simply known as second-degree relatives, this category contains grandparents, nieces, nephews, cousins, aunts, and uncles.
 This category is almost on the same level as immediate family, so knowing these terms is crucial!